 Don’t worry; there’s good news!
-Ceramic tile manufacturers have mastered the marble look and they bring it to you in a less porous, more durable, less expensive and more accessible material.
-It is literally the best of all worlds.
+Ceramic tile manufacturers have mastered the marble look and they bring it to you in a less porous, more durable, less expensive, and more accessible material.
+It is the best of all worlds.

 Marble looks are particularly trendy in bathrooms.
-They make your master bathroom look like a fancy hotel bathroom or something straight out of a palace and you can get them as low as $1-2 per square foot.
+They make your master bathroom look like a fancy hotel bathroom or something straight out of a palace and you can get them for a much lower cost than the real thing.

 For sure.
 Marble is timeless.
 If you invest in a marble look, your home will always be in style.

-While warm, rustic looks are most prominent in 2018, there is still a niche for a more mechanic, detached look.
-A rustic wood floor is perfect for your family home, while a concrete-look tile is an awesome touch to a trendy NYC apartment.
+While warm, rustic looks are prominent in 2022, there is still a niche for a more cool, detached look.
+A rustic wood floor is perfect for your family home, while a concrete-look tile is an awesome touch to a trendy apartment.

 It’s a more specific aesthetic, but a relevant one to look out for this year.